-- · Primary or secondary buffer in use
+- Primary or secondary buffer in use

 - Primary or secondary count register in use

 - Request A state

 - Request B state

 - Successful transfer to primary buffer (DMA mode)

 - Successful transfer to secondary buffer (DMA mode)

 - DMA error

-Figure 4-27 shows the bit format for the parallel interface CSR.
-Table 4-36 describes the functions of the parallel interface CSR.
+Figure 4-28 shows the bit format for the parallel interface CSR.
+Table 4-35 describes the functions of the parallel interface CSR.

-Figure 4-27 Parallel Interface CSR
+Figure 4-28 Parallel Interface CSR

-Table 4-36 Parallel Interface Control Status Register Functions
+Table 4-35 Parallel Interface Control Status Register Functions

-Bits Title Function ⟨0⟩ Control Zero Bit $\langle 0 \rangle$ controls the state of the control zero line originating from the parallel interface.
+Register i unctions Bits Title Function ⟨0⟩ Control Zero Bit $\langle 0 \rangle$ controls the state of the control zero line originating from the parallel interface.
 When bit $\langle 0 \rangle$ is set, control zero is high.
 When bit $\langle 0 \rangle$ is clear, control zero is low.
 This bit can be used for any user-defined function.
-Bit $\langle 0 \rangle$ is cleared by a Master Reset or INIT. ⟨1⟩ Control One Bit $\langle 1 \rangle$ controls the state of the control one line originating from the parallel interface.
+Bit $\langle 0 \rangle$ is cleared by a Master Reset or INIT.
+(1) Control One Bit $\langle 1 \rangle$ controls the state of the control one line originating from the parallel interface.
 When bit $\langle 1 \rangle$ is set, control one is high.
 When bit $\langle 1 \rangle$ is clear, control one is low.
 This bit may be used for any user-defined function.
-Bit (1) is cleared by a Master Reset or INIT. ⟨2⟩ NPR Primary/ Secondary Bit (2) indicates which of the buffer address registers (primary or secondary) and word count registers (primary word count or secondary word count) are being used or are to be used.
-A zero indicates that the primary registers are active; a one indicates that the sec- ondary registers are active.
+Bit $\langle 1 \rangle$ is cleared by a Master Reset or INIT.
+(2) NPR Primary/ Secondary Bit $\langle 2 \rangle$ indicates which of the buffer address registers (primary or secondary) and word count registers (primary word count or secondary word count) are being used or are to be used.
+A zero indicates that the primary registers are active; a one indicates that the secondary registers are active.
 After a buffer (primary or secondary) has successfully or unsuccessfully been filled with data via DMA, NPR primary/secondary bit changes state, and thus points to the other buffer.
 When NPR primary/secondary bit changes state, the appropriate done bit or error bit is set, and an interrupt request is posted.
-If User Request A requests a DMA transfer (MODE = '1001 or '1011), then the interrupt is posted to Vector A, provided that interrupt enable A bit (DR CSR bit (6)) is set.
+'1001 or '1011), then the interrupt is posted to Vector A, provided that interrupt enable A bit (DR CSR bit (6)) is set.
 If User Request B requests a DMA transfer (MODE = '1010 or '1000), then the interrupt is posted to Vector B, if interrupt enable B bit (DR CSR bit (5)) is set.
 After NPR primary/secondary bit changes state, data is direct memory accessed to the new buffer provided that the new buffer's done bit is not set.
 If the new buffer's done bit is set, then DMA is inhibited until the done bit is cleared.
-An error condition (DMA memory error being set) aborts the NPR transfer and causes an interrupt request to be posted.
-This interrupt request is posted to the same vector that would have been chosen had the buffer been filled successfully.
-After an error condition, operation continues only after the error bits are cleared, either by a Master Reset or INIT.
-1. NPR primary/secondary bit is read-only, and is cleared by a Master Reset or INIT.
-(4:3) Indirect Register Address Bits $\langle 4:3 \rangle$ point to one of four indirect registers.
-The indirect register address is read/write, and is cleared by a Master Reset or INIT.

-Table 4-36 Parallel Interface Control Status Register Functions (Cont)
+Table 4-35 Parallel Interface Control Status Register Functions (Cont)